iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 where you chose to install it (probably `C:\cygdrive`).

 ### Git Bash on Windows ###

-Git Bash is another terminal with Unix commands.

 Git Bash is software intended for running git commands on Windows PCs using a command line interface.
 It can be used for more tasks, such as Python